fundamental-studio/laravel-epay/README.md

 ## Documentation and Usage instructions

 ## Changelog
+All changes to laravel-epay, documented in this file:

+### 1.0.0 - 14.12.2019
+Added
+- Initial commit, everything

 ## Support

+## Contributing
+Read the Contribution file for further information.

 ## Credits

+- Konstantin Rachev
+- Vanya Ananieva

 ## Issues
 If you discover any issues, please use the issue tracker.